Financial Aid

 • Please note for summer registration: the CCPG posts to eligible student accounts within 48 hours after the student registers for a summer course.
 Students will not be dropped for nonpayment while waiting for the CCPG to post to their account.

-If you are in the process of applying for aid or completing your financial aid file, you can wait to pay the fees until you have completed your financial aid file.
-You will not be dropped for nonpayment, however, you will receive a hold on your account (will prevent you from being able to register for classes in the future) until the balance is paid.
+If you are applying for aid or completing your financial aid file, you can wait to pay the fees until you have completed it.
+You will not be dropped for nonpayment; however, you will receive a hold on your account (will prevent you from being able to register for classes in the future) until the balance is paid.

 If you qualify for the CCPG (fee waiver) after you’ve already paid for your enrollment fees, you will receive a reimbursement check in the mail from the Bursar’s office.
 Each semester, refunds are processed automatically after the last day to drop classes with a refund (this usually is around the same date as the financial aid freeze date).
 If any issue arises and you do not receive your refund, please check directly with the Bursar’s office.